joaoCasella/2D-experience-game/README.md

 # Feedback
 This is my first 2D project (I have also developed a 3D game, available at https://github.com/joaoCasella/FPS), so any feedbacks and suggestions are apreciated.
 All I ask is respect :)

+# External assets
+The text font used is available at this [domain](https://fonts.google.com/specimen/Permanent+Marker) and is licensed under the Apache License, Version 2.0.
+I couldn't find the author but the corresponding license file can be found in the project

 # Possible Improvements
 My goal is to learn about the engine and its workflow.
 So, I consider the game in a state were there is not much to be done that can teach me a lot (you can tell me why I'm wrong by creating an issue).
 In spite of those facts, here are some points that could be improved in the game: